Chris10Garcia/phase-1-final-project/README.md

 ## Meeting the Project requirements

 1. A HTML / CSS / JS frontend using a local db.json file with data from a public API.
 This file contains over 5 objects and over 3 attributes.
+The data is fetched and functions called asynchronously.

+2. Single HTML page with no redirects or reloads

+3. 4 distinct event listeners
+    - DOMContentLoaded
+    - submit
+    - change
+    - click

+4. 1 instance of array iteration (forEach)

+5. DRY code

 ## Source and Credits